Battle of Helsingborg: Background

-In late fall 1709, an enormous Danish fleet gathered in Øresund, and on November 2 it arrived at Råå.
+In late autumn 1709 an enormous Danish fleet gathered in Øresund, and on 2 November it arrived at Råå.
 The Danish invasion force was led by general Christian Ditlev Reventlow and consisted of 15,000 men divided into six cavalry regiments, four dragoon regiments, eight infantry regiments and six artillery companies.
 It was met with virtually no resistance from the Swedes.
 The Swedish army was in terrible shape after Poltava, when several regiments had been completely annihilated.
 The work on reconstructing and recruiting the regiments had begun immediately after Poltava, but by late summer 1709, general Magnus Stenbock only had one Scanian line regiment in battle-ready condition.
 The Swedish counterattack would have to wait and the army retreated into Småland.
-In the beginning of December, the Danes controlled almost all of central Scania except for Landskrona and Malmö.
+At the beginning of December, the Danes controlled almost all of central Scania except for Landskrona and Malmö.
 Their objective was to capture the naval base at Karlskrona in Blekinge, and the Danish army advanced quickly into Swedish territory.
 In January 1710, it defeated a smaller Swedish force in a skirmish outside Kristianstad.

 Stenbock had frantically tried to assemble a new army and several fresh regiments had begun to assemble in Växjö, from where Stenbock had planned to march.
 The raw recruits were exercised daily on a frozen lake close to the city.
-By February 5, Stenbock had moved his force to Osby where additional regiments joined them.
+By 5 February Stenbock had moved his force to Osby, where additional regiments joined them.
 By now, about 14,000 men were part of his army.
 Helsingborg was the key to Scania and Stenbock intended on marching through Rönneå to Kävlingeån, in doing so cutting off the Danish supply lines.
 The Danish commander, Reventlow, saw the threat and turned immediately to meet the Swedes, but when they reached Ringsjön in central Skåne, Reventlow was suddenly struck down with illness and had to yield command of his army to lieutenant-general Jørgen Rantzau.
 Rantzau feared being wedged between the main Swedish army and the Swedish garrison in Malmö and therefore moved towards Helsingborg.
 Once in the city, Rantzau could be reinforced and when he camped his force amounted to 10,000 foot soldiers and 4,000 horsemen.
 Stenbock received the news of the Danish march and raced towards Helsingborg.
-On the night of February 28, he camped northeast of the city.
+On the night of 28 February, he camped northeast of the city.
 The Swedish army was at the time roughly as large as the Danish army.